 Wynton Marsalis, Artistic Director of Jazz at Lincoln Center Orchestra, was born in New Orleans in 1961.
 He began his classical training on trumpet at age 12 and soon began playing in local bands of diverse genres.
 He entered The Juilliard School at age 17 and joined Art Blakey and the Jazz Messengers.
-Marsalis made his recording debut as a leader in 1982, and since he has recorded more than 30 jazz and classical recordings, which have won him nine Grammy Awards.
+Marsalis made his recording debut as a leader in 1982, and since then he has made more than 30 jazz and classical recordings, which have won him nine Grammy Awards.
 In 1983, he became the first and only artist to win both classical and jazz Grammys in the same year and repeated this feat in 1984.
-Marsalis's rich body of compositions includes Sweet Release, Jazz: Six Syncopated Movements, Jump Start, Citi Movement/Griot New York, At the Octoroon

-Balls, and In This House, On This Morning and Big Train.
+Marsalis's rich body of compositions includes Sweet Release, Jazz: Six Syncopated Movements, Jump Start, Citi Movement/Griot New York, At the Octoroon Balls, and In This House, On This Morning and Big Train.
 In 1997, Marsalis became the first jazz artist to be awarded the prestigious Pulitzer Prize in music, for his oratorio Blood on the Fields, which was commissioned by Jazz at Lincoln Center.
 In 1999, he released eight new recordings in his unprecedented "Swinging into the 21st" series, and premiered several new compositions, including the ballet Them Twos, for a June 1999 collaboration with the New York City Ballet.
-That same year Marsalis premiered the monumental work All Rise, commissioned and performed by the New York Philharmonic, the Morgan State University Choir along with the JLCO.
-"As a composer, Mr. Marsalis has taken up both challenges, of precise tone poetry and of capturing a broader American experience" (The New York Times).
+That same year Marsalis premiered the monumental work All Rise, commissioned and performed by the New York Philharmonic, the Morgan State University Choir along with the JLCO. "[Wynton Marsalis] projects an amiable informality that tells people the music is meant to be as fun as it is important" (Chicago Sun-Times).

 In 2007, Marsalis released From the Plantation to the Penitentiary, the follow-up CD to his Blue Note Records releases of The Magic Hour and Unforgivable Blackness: The Rise and Fall of Jack Johnson, the companion soundtrack recording to Ken Burns's PBS documentary of the great African-American boxer, and Wynton Marsalis: Live at The House Of Tribes.
+In the following year, Random House released Moving to Higher Ground: How Jazz Can Change Your Life which Marsalis co-wrote with Geoffrey C. Ward.